 If you’re using your own domain with Google Apps, click here to learn how to set up email address aliases.
 If you’re using another email service, check their docs and FAQ’s to learn how you can set up forwarded email addresses or aliases.

 Use Disposable Emails to Test New Online Services

 Speaking of email, although not directly related to security, this tip is worth mentioning as it’s still important.
 There’s an insane amount of new tools, apps, and services created every day.
 How many times have you signed up to a new tool just to try it and end up never using it again?
 It’s really helpful to use a fake email service like Mailinator or 10 Minute Mail to create an instant and disposable email address to test services before you commit.

 Using one of these disposable email services to test new services can go a long way in preventing your email address from being spammed and added to an endless list of newsletters, crowding your email inbox.

 Backup All The Things!

-Of course, these services aren’t the best for everything, so a full, automated local backup is always a smart decision.
+Of course, these services aren’t the best for everything, so a full, automated, local backup is always a smart decision.
 There’s a wide variety of tools and apps that will do this for you, including Time Machine on Mac.

 Learn to Identify Fraudulent Orders

 Fraud can take your entire business out in more ways than one, just ask Soulja Boy.
-A high number of fraudulent charges can not only cost you a lot of money, they can also have credit card processors rejecting you, leaving your business with no way to process payments or very high rates that make your business unfeasible.
+A high number of fraudulent charges can not only cost you a lot of money, but they can also have credit card processors rejecting you, leaving your business with no way to process payments or very high rates that make your business unfeasible.